SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 <!-- I started 23:33 and finished 24:26. -->

 The challenge took me about an hour at midnight.
-I tried looking at the web challenges, but they seemed to focus on the backend, and since it was late in the night, I decided to go to bed.
+I tried looking at the other web challenges, but they seemed to focus on the backend---not my strong suit---and since it was late in the night, I decided to go to bed.

 78 teams total solved the challenge, and we got 152 points from it.

 I think the main takeaway, at least for me, were the JavaScript quirks I learned from this challenge:

-1. JavaScript treats line separator characters as new lines, but many text editors don't and will colour the whole line as a comment if it's in a single-line comment.
+1. JavaScript treats line separator characters as new lines, but many text editors don't and will colour the whole "line" as a comment if it's in a single-line comment.

 2. JavaScript allows zero-width joiners in identifiers.